 - Working with other Scrum Masters to increase the effectiveness of the application of Scrum in the organization.

 This passage talks about teaching, coaching, understanding, servant-leadership, all in the context of profound knowledge in the domain of agility.
 In the terminology before Agile we would call this a domain-expert and an experience manager.

 Well, what is the difference between the Scrum Master and a traditional team leader or development manager?

 I am adding here two video clips that suggest what that difference is in my eyes.
 Both videos have nothing to do with software development.
 Nor do they directly relate to leadership.

 The first video is David Foster Wallace’ commencement speech at Keyon University in 2005.
 It is a beautiful description of the attribution bias as it affects us in our daily life, and how our unconscious default settings get in our way of seeing other options of our reality.

 The second video is Hedy Schleifer’s The Power of Connection talk in TEDx Tel Aviv, 2010.
 It is about space, bridge and encounter between people.
-It should be noted that Hedy Schleifer also has a training program for organizations.

 The context of these videos is that if you wish to be coaching, teaching, leading and planning using empirical data, it is crucial to understand that what you see as truth may be just your default settings – and that you have a choice to see another’s truth; that by violating the truth of the other you are contaminating the space between you, making it impossible to have a dialog until that space is cleared; and that as a Scrum Master you should appreciate this space, to make a bridge in order to have an encounter with other members of the team and of the organization.